maschmann/devbox-ansible/README.md

 Or similar to your local hosts file to ease your access to the virtual machine.
 The "dev.local" part is the default address your nginx installation will listen to.

+## Further steps in devbox development

+For later releases of this devbox I will rely more on already established ansible galaxy packages.
+Namely Jeff Geerling's :-)